 The striper fishery has to be the most notable fishery on Smith Mountain Lake.
 Striped bass is the second most popular sport fish at Smith Mountain Lake.
 Striped bass has been stocked into this reservoir since impoundment in 1963.
 Limited spawning habitat for striped bass prevents natural reproduction.
 Stocking is required to maintain the fishery, unlike other species such as bass, crappie, catfish, and shad.
 Stocking rates for striped bass increased from 300,000 to 450,000 fingerlings annually in 1998.
 Different stocking methods in conjunction with increased stocking rates recently increased the striped bass population.

 Stripers are distributed throughout the lake during most of the year but are concentrated in lower lake areas during the summer and early fall months.
 Coves are typically not very productive for striped bass during the summer months so anglers should concentrate their efforts on the main lake when water temperatures begin to rise.
 However, the backs of coves, which contain flowing streams, can be productive during the winter and early spring months.
 Look for schools of shad in these areas, especially during warming trends when the streams are warmer than the reservoir.
 Striped bass anglers utilize a variety of fishing methods such as drifting live bait, trolling plugs, and bucktail jigs, or casting top water lures.
 Anglers use live bait throughout the year, trolling is most popular during the warmer months, and casting top water or shallow running plugs is most productive during the spring at night.
 Most striped basses are caught between the dams and buoy 64 of the Roanoke Arm and up to buoy 40 of the Blackwater Arm.
-Although these are the general areas most striped bass are caught, these fish are very mobile and may change locations continuously depending on forage availability, water temperatures, and spawning.
+Although these are the general areas where most striped bass are caught, these fish are very mobile and may change locations continuously depending on forage availability, water temperatures, and spawning.